The 76ers Made A Mistake Not Trading Ben Simmons For Pacers' Malcolm Brogdon

-Opinion: The Philadelphia 76ers Made A Big Mistake Not Trading Ben Simmons For This Player
+Opinion: Massive Mistake?
+The Philadelphia 76ers Should Have Traded Ben Simmons For This Player, But Now They Can't

 I think the Philadelphia 76ers made a mistake.